Employment Law for Employers: 10 Mistakes That Cost Brisbane Businesses

 Annualised salary arrangements must be reconciled at least annually under the Fair Work Act.
 If the annualised salary does not cover all award entitlements (including overtime, penalties and loadings), you must pay the difference.

-Wage theft criminalisation: from 1 January 2025, intentional underpayment of employee entitlements is a criminal offence under s327A of the Fair Work Act.
-Penalties: up to 10 years imprisonment for individuals.
+Wage theft is now criminalised.
+From 1 January 2025, intentional underpayment of employee entitlements is a criminal offence under s327A of the Fair Work Act, carrying up to 10 years imprisonment for individuals.
 This was introduced by the Fair Work Legislation Amendment (Closing Loopholes No. 2) Act 2024.

 This is not hypothetical.
 Woolworths has disclosed underpayments exceeding $300 million.
 Commonwealth Bank, Bunnings, Super Retail Group and dozens of other major employers have reported similar issues.
 If it can happen to companies with dedicated payroll teams, it can happen to any business.

-Practical steps: conduct an annual payroll audit, use the Fair Work award finder tool, and document your annualised salary reconciliation.
+The practical steps are to conduct an annual payroll audit, use the Fair Work award finder tool and document your annualised salary reconciliation.

 5. Poor Workplace Investigations